Zenodo repository: The repository containing the 8 challenge datasets and the 1 training dataset can be found here.

 The 8 data set of the data challenge contain the following files (in .fits format):

-The images (coronagraphic and non-coronagraphics) are withing a frame with an odd number of pixels, centered on the central pixel.
+Image center: The images (coronagraphic and non-coronagraphics) are within a frame with an odd number of pixels, centered on the central pixel.
 If Npix is the dimension of the frame, it means that the center is located at (Npix-1)/2.

-The first guess gives an estimation of the location of the injected planetary signal within a radius of 5 pixels (in case of low SNR).
+Astrometry first guess: The first guess gives an estimation of the location of the injected planetary signal within a radius of 5 pixels (in case of low SNR).
 The values are given as the distance (in pixels) from the star (the center of the frame) in cartesian coordinates (x,y).
+This first guess is given because the task here is not to assess the detection capabilities but the astrometry estimation accuracy.
+Therefore, one may attempt to extract the astrometry even if their algorithm shows the signal with a very low signal-to-noise ratio.

 Observing conditions